nwoltman/flow-bug-demo/README.md

 Flow (called with Node's `spawnSync`) never exits, so the command hangs.

-The problem started in Flow `0.71`, so the command will work with Flow `0.70`.
+The problem started in Flow `0.71`, so the command will succeed with Flow `0.70`.

 **Note:** This is a Windows-only bug.